Preet-Sojitra/Preet-Sojitra/readme.md

 <!-- ![image](https://github.com/Preet-Sojitra/Preet-Sojitra/assets/87543808/67b9d797-8ff6-4001-9f4b-305b249a830b) -->

-I'm **Preet Sojitra**, a final-year Computer Science student at Pandit Deendayal Energy University, where I'm turning caffeine and curiosity into code.
-My playground lies at the intersection of **Artificial Intelligence**, **Machine Learning**, and **Robotics**, with a current deep dive into Natural Language Processing and Computer Vision—because why stop at teaching machines to think when you can also teach them to see and chat?
+I'm a Master's student in Computer Science at the **University of Texas at Dallas**, diving deep into the world of Intelligent Systems.
+My mission?
+To build AI that can see, hear, and understand context, moving us closer to truly aware and helpful technology.
+My core passion lies in **Multimodal Machine Learning**, where I get to blend vision, language, and audio to solve complex, real-world problems.

 ### What Keeps Me Busy (Besides Deadlines):